Israeli Special Forces' Operations in 2006: Evaluation

 Prof. Kober (2006) maintains that the IDF operated under a number of false assumptions and beliefs that led to the failure of IDF to achieve its aims.
-Among these, was the belief that the air force and special forces, together could "control" the territory of south Lebanon.
+Among them was the belief that the air force and special forces, together could "control" the territory of south Lebanon.
 There would be no need to conquer it.
 This would prove fatal, since there was no possibility to stop short range rockets without actually occupying the territory and destroying Hizbullah’s firing positions.

-Winograd commission’s report discussing "special operations" was mostly classified.
+Winograd Commission’s report discussing "special operations" was mostly classified.
 Only a page and half were published in the official report.
 Its conclusions, however, are clear.
 Among senior levels of both Israeli politicians and military, there were exaggerated expectations that special operations would play a decisive role in the outcome of the war.
-This perception contributed to a lack of determination in the decision making of Israel's political leaders.
+This perception may have "contributed to the indecision at the political level".
 The decentralized organization of IDF's units of special forces also prevented their efficient use in the war.
 The Winograd commission characterized the relatively limited use of special forces to suppress Hizbullah rocket fire as "astonishing".

 According to Israeli missile expert Uzi Rubin, Israeli special operations "[o]bviously… neither stopped the rocket fire nor slowed it down" but may have contributed, among other factors, to a shift of launching sites, away from the western sector.
-However, looking at the numbers, Ruben finds no such effect.
+However, looking at the numbers, Rubin finds no such effect.

 Petrelli writes that the special operations' "tactical and strategic impact on the outcome of the conflict was negligible".The main aim of the special operations seems to have been the capture of senior Hezballah leaders.